thimanshu756/TalentLens/README.md

-# TalentLens AI - Website
+# Rakri AI - Website

-A premium, modern Next.js website for TalentLens AI - an AI-powered, GDPR-compliant recruitment platform specializing in client-hosted solutions for European and US recruitment agencies.
+A premium, modern Next.js website for Rakri AI - an AI-powered, GDPR-compliant recruitment platform specializing in client-hosted solutions for European and US recruitment agencies.

 ## Features